Heather Hunter: Painting and writing

 Hunter has had an interest in art since she was a child, when she began painting portraits of family members.
 She furthered this love by majoring in design and illustration at High School of Fashion Industries in New York City.
 For a short time during her teenage years, she was involved in illegal graffiti art as Ms. 45, but quit after being cited by the police.
 She enrolled in a special workshop under the direction of renowned street artist, Keith Haring.

 In June 2006, Hunter opened her own art gallery, Artcore-NYC, in the DUMBO section of Brooklyn, New York.
 She debuted her "Hunter Collection" paintings as the gallery's first exhibition.
 The gallery was located at 111 Front Street, and as of 2007 there was an ongoing search for a new location.

 She wrote a novel, Insatiable: The Rise of a Porn Star, by Hunter and Michelle Valentine, which was published on July 24, 2007, by St. Martin's Press.
 It purports to tell the story of Simone Young, a young woman with a career and background similar to Hunter's.
 In an interview, Hunter implied that her story would be fictionalized to protect the privacy of others.
-A plagiarism suit was filed against Hunter by Dianne Miller; Miller claimed she gave a manuscript to Hunter back in 2005 and Hunter used a number of passages verbatim from Miller's manuscript for her own novel.
+A plagiarism suit was filed against Hunter by Dianne Miller; Miller claimed she gave a manuscript to Hunter in 2005, and then Hunter copied a number of passages verbatim from the manuscript for her own novel.
 In November 2008, a judge dismissed most of the claims against Hunter.